-To identify what education or training is typical for careers within the history field, use the O*Net hyperlinks below and click on “Job Zone.”
-In addition, seek out the advice of fellow students and alumni working in the industry using our mentoring program on The Quad (for current students and alumni only) or speak with a career coach.
+To identify what education or training is typical for careers within the English field, use the O*Net hyperlinks below and click on “Job Zone.”

 As with all majors, the education you receive serves as a foundation of knowledge that prepares you for what you may face in the professional world.
 The career field you chose may require additional education or experience.

 A genealogist is an individual who possesses the specialized skills that are required to assist people in finding information on a person, family member, or ethnic group.
 Genealogists are able to work at libraries, private companies such as Ancestry.com, Family Search, and AfricanAncestry.com, historical societies and organizations, and for themselves as entrepreneurs.